mir-group/nequip/docs/guide/workflow.md

 While checkpoint files are unlikely to survive breaking changes across updates to the software, the packaging infrastructure is designed to allow packaged models to remain usable as the framework is updated.
 `nequip-package` saves not only the model and its weights, but also a snapshot of the code that implements the model at the time the model is packaged.
-The packaged model can thus be loaded and used independently even if new and different versions of NequIP (and extensions such as Allegro) are later installed.
+The packaged model can thus be loaded and used independently even if new and different versions of NequIP (and extensions such as {mod}`allegro`) are later installed.

 ### Fine-tuning packaged models

 Packaged models can be used for both inference and fine-tuning.
-Fine-tuning uses the `ModelFromPackage` [model loader](../api/save_model) in the config for a new `nequip-train` run to use the model from the package as the starting point.
-The checkpoint files produced by this kind of fine-tuning `nequip-train` run can be used as usual and support restarting training with `++ckpt_path path/to/ckpt`, further fine-tuning using `ModelFromCheckpoint`, `nequip-compile`, `nequip-package`, etc.
+Fine-tuning uses the {func}`~nequip.model.ModelFromPackage` [model loader](../api/save_model) in the config for a new `nequip-train` run to use the model from the package as the starting point.
+The checkpoint files produced by this kind of fine-tuning `nequip-train` run can be used as usual and support restarting training with `++ckpt_path path/to/ckpt`, further fine-tuning using {func}`~nequip.model.ModelFromCheckpoint`, `nequip-compile`, `nequip-package`, etc.

 ## Compilation